jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 At Level 1, if Thanos gets KO'd by getting stunned, **Resurrected by Death Herself** will cause him to gain an XP and become Level 2 while in the stunned position.
 (If a power like Hex prevents him from leveling up, he'll remain at Level 1 but still heal his wounds.)

 **Schemes and Dreams**
-**Schemes and Dreams**  prevents you from drawing cards during your Draw Phase, including your normal draws plus effects li
+**Schemes and Dreams**  prevents you from drawing cards during your Draw Phase, including your normal draws plus effects like Genius.
+However, if Thanos is face down at the start of yoru turn, Schemes and Dreams will be turned off.
+This means you can draw cards during your Draw Phase, however you can't search for a card.

+**My Quest Begins**
+**My Quest Begins**

 # Thor (MC)
 Set: The MCU Battles